emmmarosewalker/CodingBat/java/recursion1/recursionTips.md

 # Elements of a recursive function:

-## 1. What is your base case (think logically about what this would be*, e.g. factorial.
+## 1. What is your base case (think logically about what this would be*
+e.g. factorial.
 ```java
 if (n == 1){
     return 1;